ConGustoAI/chat/README.md

   `bun dev`

 - Open the browser at http://localhost:5173 and sign up as a new user.
-- In your database, the `public.users` table should have a new user.
-  - Set the `is_admin` field to `true` to make the user an admin.

 > **Note:** Run migrations when you make changes to the database schema (src/lib/db/schema/*.ts):
 - `bun db:generate` to update the migrations.